 Top 10 Car Buying Mistakes

-But with so many vehicles being sold each month the question now facing you is how can I spot a great deal from a great disaster?
-Here at Chill Insurance we know a thing or two about helping our customers get a great deal on their insurance cover so here is our top 10 list of the common mistakes to avoid when buying a new motor.
+When it comes to buying a car, it can be tricky to spot a great deal from a great disaster.
+Here at Chill we know a thing or two about helping our customers get a great deal on their insurance cover, so here is our top 10 list of the common mistakes to avoid when buying a new motor.

 Top 10 Car Buying Tips

-- Not thinking about the long term.
-The average length of time, according to www.cartell.ie, that an Irish person holds onto a car is about 3.55 years.
+2. Not Thinking About The Long Term.
 If you set a budget for x amount but don’t plan for things like car tax, car insurance and fuel costs then your car can end up costing you a lot more than you might’ve originally expected.